MaterializeInc/materialize/doc/user/content/sql/revoke-role.md

 ---

 `REVOKE` revokes membership of one role from another role.
-Roles can be members of other roles, as well as inherit all the attributes and privileges of those roles.
+Roles can be members of other roles, as well as inherit all the privileges of those roles.
 This membership can also be revoked.

 {{< alpha />}}